jainamb12/olympic-data-analysis/README.md

     -> includes useful maps

-3) **Country-wise analysis**
+3) **Country-wise Analysis**

     -> mainly includes charts and useful insights

 First we will need to collect data about the movies for this use **120 years of Olympic history: athletes and results** [Visit Dataset](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results "Download or get more information about the dataset").
-The flow of project is mainly divided into four parts: **data collection, data preprocessing, and creating website**.
+The project development workflow is structured into three main phases: data collection, data preprocessing, and web application creation. **data collection, data preprocessing, and creating website**.

 ## Installations

 1. Clone the repo:
    ```sh
    git clone https://github.com/jainamb12/olympic-data-analysis.git